 Use market intelligence to identify emerging skill clusters – especially in AI, data, automation, and cloud – while tailoring job roles to attract candidates with product thinking and cross-functional exposure.
 The most successful GCCs look for adaptability, learning agility, and problem-solving capabilities – not just resumes stacked with keywords.

-3. Onboarding and Experience: The First 6 Months Matter Most
+Onboarding Strategy: The First 6 Months

 Retention begins at onboarding.
 Build structured 30-60-90 day plans that ensure role clarity, cultural onboarding, and clear paths to success.
 High-performing GCCs ensure new joiners understand not only their immediate responsibilities but how their work connects to global objectives.